mkierzenka/SWDevProj/README.md

 ### Notes for things to improve from before:

-* demoTest.cpp does not delete anything, memory leaks here

 * See if there are other places where Blocks can be cleared instead of repeatedly created and deleted. (like deserializing for get methods, etc.) Saves memory usage

 * Move most of logic (like loop) from Column.add_all into Distributed Array.
 Remove block imports from Column

-* Delete stringarray, update message classes that use it

 * Delete unused message types

 * Update schema to use types enum

-* Implement push_back for columns

 * Sorer code- make the arrays use our array instead of re-implementing functionality